(The site is under reconstruction, but content can be viewed in this pre-alpha version)

 Welcome to Eurasia Strategy & Communications (ESC) and our site www.explaining-eurasia.com.

-Many of us in the ESC network are deeply worried by the direction politics has been taking across the West in recent years, but, like millions of people across the West, we have become appalled at amateur academics, businessmen behaving badly, juvenile journalists and puerile politicians.
+Like millions of people across the West, at ESC we are deeply worried by the direction politics has been taking across the West in recent years.

 We are even more shocked by the quality of “analysis” purporting to explain the rise of populism and “unexpected” events such as Brexit and the election of Donald Trump, a phenomenon long familiar elsewhere:

 Analysis increasingly, I’m sorry to say, takes second place to assertion of the world as the observer “knows” it to be.

 Mark Galeotti, Clinical Professor in Global Affairs at the Center for Global Affairs, NYU School of Professional Studies, New York University.

 On a series of pressing domestic issues and global issues, such as immigration, AI, climate change, Islam and Islamism and population growth, the global elite and its house journals are very badly informed and out of step with reality on the ground both in their own countries and internationally.
 Indeed, it is partly due to the collapse in the quality of their house journals that the elite is now so ill informed.

 Our 2016 series Before Fake News, with occasional updates and additions, therefore drills down into trends which in some cases go back decades or even centuries to the very beginning of European modernisation to provide more insight.

 We have also added a new rubric entitled Junk Education as an occasional critique of the staggering amount of bad thinking, emotion and often appalling levels of general knowledge now regularly offered up by even “respectable” and “reputable” organisations and publications: